AnyChart/docs.anychart.com/Gauges/Circular_Gauge.md

 ###Colorizing Elements

 As you see, our speedometer does not look attractive at the moment.
 Let's colorize its elements to make the look of the speedometer more realistic and learn at once, how to apply different colors to different data.
-To apply the color to the exact element we need to set {api:anychart.graphics.vector.Fill}**.fill()**{api}  and {api:anychart.graphics.vector.Stroke}**.stroke()**{api} parameters or {api:anychart.graphics.vector}**.fontColor()**{api} for the labels.
+To apply the color to the exact element we need to set {api:anychart.graphics.vector.Fill}fill(){api}  and {api:anychart.graphics.vector.Stroke}stroke(){api} parameters or {api:anychart.graphics.vector}fontColor(){api} for the labels.
 Let's change the colors to the elements on our sample:

 {sample}GAUGE\_Circular\_10{sample}